adtools/amigaos-cross-toolchain/README.md

 # ./fetch.sh
 ```

 3. Run `bootstrap.sh` script (with `--prefix` option to specify where to install the toolchain).
-Note, that the destination directory must be writeable by the user.
+Note, that the destination directory must be writable by the user.

     ```
 # cd ..